adhocteam/ca-alert/research/ResearchDocumentation.md

 - Government admin users
  - How well does our admin design succeed at meeting Government employee needs?
  - How might it be improved?

-### Research Participant Recruitment

-- Add details about screener survey and tool

 ### User Research Conversation Guide - California resident